 where applicable, the Proposed Scheduled Quantity.

-First Gas’ approval of any change to an Approved NQ pursuant to an Intra-Day NQ will be subject to the limitation that:
+First Gas’ approval of any Intra-Day NQ to replace the most recently approved NQ will be subject to the limitation that:

-1/24th of that Approved NQ (the Hourly ANQ) shall be deemed to have flowed in each Hour of the relevant Day (and accordingly the changed NQ shall not be less than the sum of each Hourly ANQ from 0000 up to and including the Hour in which First Gas approves the relevant Intra-Day NQ (or part thereof)); or
+1/24th of the most recently approved NQ (the Hourly ANQ) shall be deemed to have flowed in each Hour of the relevant Day and accordingly the Intra-Day NQ shall not be less than the sum of each Hourly ANQ from 0000 up to and including the Hour in which First Gas approves that Intra-Day NQ; or

-where an Agreed Hourly Profile applies, the changed NQ shall not be less than the sum of the hourly quantities specified in that Agreed Hourly Profile from 0000 up to and including the Hour in which First Gas approves the relevant Intra-Day NQ (or part thereof).
+where an Agreed Hourly Profile applies, the changed NQ shall not be less than the sum of the hourly quantities specified in that Agreed Hourly Profile from 0000 up to and including the Hour in which First Gas approves the relevant Intra-Day NQ.

-Where First Gas is unable to approve a Shipper’s NQs in full due to Congestion it will reduce such NQs in accordance with section 10.
+Where First Gas is unable to approve a Shipper’s NQ in full due to Congestion it will reduce that NQ in accordance with section 10.

-First Gas may use auto-approval of NQ (up to an adjustable, pre-set limit [in OATIS]) at any Receipt Point, Delivery Zone or Dedicated Delivery Point.
+First Gas and each OBA Party may use auto-approval of NQs (up to an adjustable, pre-set limit in OATIS) at any Receipt Point, Delivery Zone or Dedicated Delivery Point.

+Emergency Nominations Cycle

+If practicable, First Gas will provide a fifth Intra-Day Cycle, in addition to and after the four referred to in section 4.14, to be used where a Shipper experiences an unforeseeable change in either its receipts of Gas or its customers’ demand for Gas.

 energy quantity determination